 We begin with a calibration of the model for the pure AP case to established, experimentally measured pressure-dependent AP regression rates.
 The pressure-dependent mobility is calculated using Eq.
 (9), and is reported in Table 1 along with parameters used in this work.
-A simulation domain of $4 \,\mathrm{mm} \times 0.5 \,\mathrm{mm}$ was used with a base mesh of $16 \times 2$ cells and 7 levels of BSAMR refinement.
-Burn rates are calculated and compared to legacy experimental data reported in [4].
-To achieve consistency with experimental measurements, such as those reported in [8, 15, 61], which use a break-wire method to measure burn speed, amounts to measuring the instantaneous effective position of the interface as the location of the leading point of the burn front.
+A simulation domain of $4 \text{ mm} \times 0.5 \text{ mm}$ was used with a base mesh of 16 times 2 cells and 7 levels of BSAMR refinement.
+Burn rates are calculated and compared to legacy experimental data reported in [3].
+To achieve consistency with experimental measurements, such as those reported in [7, 14, 54] which use a break-wire method to measure burn speed, we

-- (a) Dimensions of sandwich structure consisting of AP (gold) and HTPB or PBAN binder layer (blue). - (b) Comparison of model results for flame speed in pure AP and AP+PBAN sandwich structure
+(a) Dimensions of sandwich structure consisting of AP (gold) and HTPB or PBAN binder layer (blue).

+(b) Comparison of model results for flame speed in pure AP and AP+PBAN sandwich structure measure the instantaneous effective position of the interface as the location of the leading point of the burn front.

-Figure 5: AP/PBAN sandwich burn results
+Figure 4: AP/PBAN sandwich burn results

-Reasonable agreement to experimental values are recovered (Reported in Figs. 5b and 7a).
+Close agreement to experimental values are recovered (Reported in Figs. 4b and 6a).
 This is unsurprising, given the analytic relation between mobility, chemical potential, and burn rate; nevertheless, it indicates that the model will produce realistic results for this type of monopropellant burn.